 Another major upside to JPEG is that images can be compressed considerably.
-This format can compress images for Shopify and cut up to 70% of the initial file size without losing quality!
+This format can compress your images and cut up to 70% of the initial file size without losing image quality and file type!
 All of this makes JPEG a vastly popular image format.
 However, not the best.

 What images should be in PNG format?

 However, the PNG format is a clear winner when it comes to simple images.
 Icons, logos, decorative images — this is where PNGs do their job the best.
-As an added bonus, unlike JPEG, the PNG format supports transparent backgrounds, making it irreplaceable in graphic design.
+As an added bonus, unlike JPEG, the PNG images offer transparent backgrounds, making it irreplaceable in graphic design.

-Why is WebP the best format to use?
+Why is WebP the best image format to use?

 WebP is a newer image format, compared to JPG and PNG, that was introduced in 2010 by Google.
 It is considered to be a next generation image format.
 WebP gained major popularity among users, including e-commerce merchants, for its incredibly small file size.
 Using WebP, you get to display lightweight, high quality images without sacrificing your page load speed.
 When it comes to Shopify image optimization, we can confidently say that WebP is the best format to use in an online store.

 With that being said, you do need to keep in mind one significant disadvantage of using WebP: some older browsers don’t support this format.
 Meaning, if a user visits your Shopify site from a browser that doesn’t support WebP, they will be unpleasantly surprised by broken images.

 The good news is — around 90% of browsers nowadays do support WebP format.
 You can check which browsers currently support WebP using an online tool Can I Use?